How to Choose a Longbow

 Through ages, the evolution of the longbow has been remarkable.
 Regardless of its evolution, the longbow has been mainly used for hunting and warfare, and this, in many cultures around the world.

-After their successful invasion campaign of Wales the English quickly realized the power of the Welsh bowmen.
+After their successful invasion campaign of Wales, the English quickly realized the power of the Welsh bowmen.
 Then, the English integrated the new subscript Welsh bowmen into their army.
-The English bowmen army, then, became one of the most powerful armies of its time during the 14th and 15th century, mainly against France and Scotland.
-Their supremacy ended with the apparition of the gun powder.
+The English bowmen army, then, became one of the most powerful armies of its time during the 14th and 15th centuries, mainly against France and Scotland.
+Their supremacy ended with the apparition of the gunpowder.

 Historically, according to the area where the longbow was made and which era in history the longbow was used, a slight variation in the design appeared.